muhammadghassan/MEALTRACK/readme.md

-## Project release with consent of all parties.
+## Project released with consent of all parties.

 # 🥗 MEALTRACK